sergei-gots/Hibernate--n--Spring-Data-JPA--from-beginner-to-guru--main-part/readme/current-lesson-readme.md

-#### Lesson 197.
-Implement Hibernate Encryption Listeners
+#### Lesson 197-*.
+Using @Converter -n- @Convert as clear way to fix the problems of fields converting

-This will still fail.
+    import jakarta.persistence.Converter;
-Next commit will fix this problem
+    import jakarta.persistence.Convert;